top of page

 Introduction: The "Chinese" Dream

-I work in a foreign country, in China, and I abide by the existing and burdensome rules of the regime.
-Some friends of mine left the country, they did not want to return.
-I was tempted to emigrate too, to make a new start.
-As I begin to think about how to take the next step, I wake up from a dream I had asked for in order to get an answer to the problem of the unconscious.
+I work in a foreign country in China and abide by the existing and burdensome rules of the regime.
+Some friends of mine have left the country, they did not want to return.
+I was tempted to emigrate too, to make a fresh start.
+As I begin to think about how to take the next step, I wake up from a dream that I had asked about in order to get an answer to the problem of the unconscious.

-Thanks to six years of study of an African ethnic group [2], I obtained an alternative interpretation of consciousness in connection with the unconscious, which overcomes the "Chinese" limitations beyond the depth psychological interpretations.
-How can the significance of consciousness be understood?
+I recognised the alternative of depth psychology in Africa.
+Thanks to six years of studying an indigenous culture [2], I obtained an interpretation of consciousness that overcomes the ‘Chinese’ limitations of psychoanalytic interpretations.
+How then can consciousness be understood?

 Gemeinschaft_edited.jpg

-The symbolic unity in consciousness (an African sculpture)
+The child as a symbolic unity in consciousness (an African sculpture)

 Consciousness forms conscious and unconscious symbolism.
-If their meaning is not recognised, no ontological unconscious can be derived from this, but there is only an analytical deficiency, which is often characterised by a symptomatology that is difficult to understand.
-Psychodynamic psychology relativises the unconscious as something that cannot be experienced directly - beyond Freud's theories.
-Symbolism is experienced in a constructive or destructive way.
-Dreams, for example, are active forms of consciousness during sleep and by no means unconscious and repressed wishes (S. Freud), nor do they reveal universal archetypal soul structures (C.G.
+If their meaning is not recognised, no ontological unconscious can be derived from this, but there is only a non-recognition, a non-knowledge, which corresponds to an analytical deficiency that can be characterised by a symptomatology that is difficult to understand.
+This applies in particular to mental disorders that, for example, result in an existential deficit from pathological relationships.
+Dreams are also active forms of consciousness during sleep and by no means repressed wishes (S. Freud), nor do they reveal universal archetypal soul structures (C.G.
 Jung).

-I reproduce several dreams in the following paragraphs.
+I reproduce several dreams in the following chapters.
 With them I want to prove how much they can help us to critically interpret our world of thoughts and our actions.
 In many problems that arose in my work, dreams gave me an insight and show possible ways to solve questions and problems, they give hints in symbolic forms that are often difficult to interpret.
 Dreams appear spontaneously or we ask for an insight into a problem before falling asleep.
+In the fourth chapter,

 _______________________